 We soon came to some very flooded portions of trail, where the puncheon, if it even still existed in the vicinity, was floating.
-There was a line of people backed up watching each person inch over the floating logs one at a time, applauding when the person made it, and groaning with them when they slipped in.
+There was a line of people backed up watching each person inch over the partially floating logs one at a time, applauding when the person made it, and groaning with them when they slipped in.
 We made it without too much mud getting in.

 There were some other muddy spots along the way, but nothing to compare to that, and we made it up to Lake Arnold before dark.
 We found the designated campsite, pitched the tent, then went to collect water before cooking dinner and turning in.
 9.5 miles and 4 high peaks for day 2.

 It was a little colder than expected in the morning.
 We left the tent set up with most of our gear in it, and the bear can with smellables nearby, as we went up the L. Morgan Porter Trail to Mount Colden at 4714′.
 Some of the clouds lifted as we got closer to the top so we weren’t completely enveloped in mist and could enjoy some pretty awesome views.